Still using our Classic Interface? Click here to view your help document

 When the window is open to enter assessment scores, users receive an email from firstname.lastname@example.org that displays the assessment and start and end dates.
 A sample email is shown above.

-To learn more about using assessments in your eduCLIMBER system, see the lessons in the Assessment Management manual.
+To learn more about assessments, see the lessons in the Assessment Management manual.